libcxx/Snowlake/docs/source/tutorial.rst

 corresponding parent inference group.

 Each inference rule definition is made up of four parts:
-**global definitions**, **arguments**, **premises**, and **proposition**.
+**global definitions**, **arguments**, **premises**, and **proposition**, as well as two entities that are make up premises and propositions:
+**identifiables** and **deduced targets**.
 Global definitions and arguments are input that the inference rule uses for deriving its inferences.
 Premises are the logical rules that make up the assumptions of a particular inference.
 Finally, each inference definition consists one proposition definition that makes up the final inferred type of the rule.

 Global definitions